WillemOuwerkerk/noForth-T-hardware-examples-RP2040/README.md

-# noForth t hardware examples
+<h1 align="center"> noForth t hardware examples </h1>

 These are all hardware examples to learn how to use the internal hardware of the RP2040.
-This code runs on noForth t (duo) from version 231010.
+All code should run on noForth t (duo) from version 231010 onwards.

 - [****Configuration****](Configuration) ; Setting system clock, baudrate & pin for S?
 - [****Dual core****](Dual-core) ; Fifo word set & words to start & stop code on the second core